bmeurant/tournament-front/readme.md

     });

 ---
-### Routeurs multiples
+### Multiple routers

-Cette question reste à adresser dans mon cas mais cela me parait indispensable dans le cas d'une application de taille importante.
+Multiples routers were not yet implemented in my case but I think that is absolutely required in a large application.

 TODO

 ---
-### Internationalisation ?
+### Internationalization ?

 TODO

 ---
-### Login / Logout & Sécurisation ?
+### Login / Logout & Security ?

+TODO

+---
+### Dynamic require in routers ?

 TODO